syncfusion/blazor-docs/src/charts/range-selector/custom.md

 ![Border](images/custom/border.png)

-## Deferred update

-If the [`EnableDeferredUpdate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorModel.html#Syncfusion_Blazor_Charts_RangeNavigatorModel_EnableDeferredUpdate) property is set to true, then the changed event will be fired after dragging the slider.
-If the `EnableDeferredUpdate` is false, then the changed event will be fired when dragging the slider.
-By default, the `EnableDeferredUpdate` is set to false.

 ## Allow snapping

 The [`AllowSnapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorModel.html#Syncfusion_Blazor_Charts_RangeNavigatorModel_AllowSnapping) property toggles the placement of the slider exactly to the left or on the nearest interval.

 {% aspTab template="range-navigator/custom/snap", sourceFiles="snap.razor" %}

-{% endaspTab %}

-## Animation

-The speed of the animation can be controlled using the [`AnimationDuration`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorModel.html#Syncfusion_Blazor_Charts_RangeNavigatorModel_AnimationDuration) property.
-The default value of the `AnimationDuration` property is 500 milliseconds.

-{% aspTab template="range-navigator/custom/animation", sourceFiles="animation.razor" %}

 {% endaspTab %}